chenzRG/Fredformer/README.md

 ```
 sh ./scripts/Fredformer/weather.sh
  ```
-Log files will be generated and updated in  ```./logs/``` during the training process.
+Log files will be generated and updated in  ```./logs/``` during training.

-All baselines can be found in https://github.com/thuml/Time-Series-Library.
+All baselines can be found at https://github.com/thuml/Time-Series-Library.